 Go Fourth and Stretch Your Social Butterfly Wings

 Businesses should choose one to three platforms so they aren't spreading themselves too thinly on social media.
 Develop a routine to ensure that you're monitoring these sites daily to keep your online audience engaged.
-By establishing why you are using social media, recognizing your audience’s needs, and knowing the right places to appear, you should be able to improve your presence and drive a sales strategy through social media.
+By establishing why you are using social media, recognizing your audience’s needs, and knowing the right places to appear, you can increase awareness, increase visits to your website and increase sales.
+And after all, that's why you're doing all of this in the first place.